omeka/omeka-s-enduser/docs/modules/datavisualization.md

 Once you select what you would like to visualize, click the "Next" button.
 You will then be able to describe and configure this visualization.

 - Each visualization requires a Title.
 - You may add a prose Description of the visualization.
 This will appear under the title on the visualization's page and in the page block.
+You can include HTML in this field, including links.
 - Use the Search Query interface to set the pool of resources to be visualized.
 If you choose to leave this blank, the visualization will incorporate all items assigned to that site.
     - If you select "Edit", a sidebar will open allowing you to search full-text, by value, by class, by template, by item set, and/or by owner.
 You can combine multiple parameters with "AND" or "OR".
 You can either "Preview", "Reset", or "Apply" your search by selecting the corresponding button at the bottom of the search sidebar.
     - If you select "Advanced edit", you can edit or paste in a search string from a URL (which you can create by searching your items on the site's front-end).